 Download the case study to find out how Trek doubled the conversion rate with their Digital Advice solution here.

-By integrating an intuitive digital advisor at various entry points on the website, Trek ensures that new visitors and novice riders don’t get overwhelmed by the extensive product range.
+By integrating an intuitive digital assistant at various entry points on the website, Trek ensures that new visitors and novice riders don’t get overwhelmed by the extensive product range.
 They are picked up and guided to products that are relevant to them and fit their needs without having to devote a huge amount of research time to an unfamiliar topic.

 Trek’s interactive Bike Finder asks a series of questions to discover their core needs before recommending an appropriate bike model based on their answers.